-- Most febrile convulsions are brief, isolated generalised tonic-clonic seizures that occur with an acute febrile illness in children aged 6 months to 6 years (known as simple febrile convulsions).
+- Most febrile convulsions are brief, isolated generalised tonic-clonic seizures that occur with an acute febrile illness in children aged six months to six years (known as simple febrile convulsions).

 - The diagnosis of a simple febrile convulsion is based on careful history and examination.

-- The simple febrile convulsion recurrence rate is 30 – 35% with 10% of children experiencing ≥ 3 convulsions.
+- The simple febrile convulsion recurrence rate is 30 – 35% with 10% of children experiencing three or more convulsions.